kubedb/cli/docs/guides/elasticsearch/private-registry/using-private-registry.md

 ## Snapshot

-We don't need to add `imagePullSecret` for `snapshot` objects.
+We don't need to add `imagePullSecret` for Snapshot objects.
 Just create Snapshot object and KubeDB operator will reuse the `ImagePullSecret` from Elasticsearch object.

 ## Cleaning up